AndyObtiva/glimmer-dsl-libui/README.md

 To browse all examples, simply launch the [Meta-Example](examples/meta_example.rb), which lists all examples and displays each example's code when selected.
 It also enables code editing to facilitate experimentation and learning.

-(note that for examples that emit output to terminal/command-line via `p` or `puts`, you must run them directly to see output)

 [examples/meta_example.rb](examples/meta_example.rb)

 Run with this command from the root of the project if you cloned the project: